Being Very Overweight Versus the Immune System: What Who Died from the Coronavirus Told Us

 Notice the #1 most important pre-existing condition is cardiovascular disease.
 I think this is because of the body’s ability to bring in oxygen and remove waste to fight the virus.
 If one’s cardiovascular health is low, one is generally more susceptible to infection.
 This is why heavy people have higher mortality after surgery.
 This is not entirely a single factor dependency.

-People can be heavy or overweight but still, be relatively active.
+People can be heavy or overweight but still be relatively active.
 An active person still has a high lung capacity and cardiovascular condition, even if overweight.
 Research indicates that activity is often as important, if not more important, than one’s body mass measurement (something generally resisted by the medical community).

 However, physical inactivity and obesity have a high correlation.
 There is no possible way that many of the people in this photo of the Fusco family were overweight but were physically active.
-This means that many of the members of the Fusco family could not rely on a more normal body weight or being overweight but physically active to increase their body function to fight after they contracted the Coronavirus.
+This means that many of the members of the Fusco family could not rely on more normal body weight or being overweight but were physically active to increase their body function to fight after they contracted the Coronavirus.

 The Influence of Cardiovascular Fitness on Fighting the Coronavirus